 Firstly, you'll have to expect that people will show up hungry.
 Which is a good thing—otherwise your backyard BBQ would be a bust from the start.
 While big appetites are to be encouraged, you don't want to wind up with hangry behavior.
 Stave off hunger pangs brought on by the smell of a charcoal grill by having a few small dishes set out for snacking as soon as the guests arrive.
 These initial dishes don't have to be a major production: it can be as simple as laying out a few bowls of potato chips and pretzels.

 We aren't anti-burger, but we'd encourage you to add some hot dogs and brats to the mix alongside whichever ground beef patties you're planning on grilling.
 Why?
-Aside from adding more variety, they're a great insurance in case your grilling skills are feeling a bit rusty from the wintertime and that first batch of burgers comes out on the crispier side of well done.
+Aside from adding more variety, they're great insurance in case your grilling skills are feeling a bit rusty from the wintertime and that first batch of burgers comes out on the crispier side of well done.
 Pre-cooked hot dogs are cooked easily, and ready in a snap.
-In case of crisis, fire up a pack of hot dogs for the guests as you prepare to take your burger mulligan.
+In case of a crisis, fire up a pack of hot dogs for the guests as you prepare to take your burger mulligan.

 BBQ or not, the grill doesn't have to touch everything that's being served.
 After all: what's a great BBQ without good sides?
 While it's easy enough to pick up a few cold scoops from the deli counter, we'd encourage you to try your hand at a few homemade examples too.
 From the classic, creamy pasta salad to a mustard-laced German potato salad, these cold dishes are packed with flavor and surprisingly easy to prepare.
-Best of all, you can make them ahead of time and keep them in the refrigerator as you began grilling in earnest, ensuring that you won't have your attention split when there's a spatula in your hand.
+Best of all, you can make them ahead of time and keep them in the refrigerator as you begin grilling in earnest, ensuring that you won't have your attention split when there's a spatula in your hand.

 Once the grilling has been taken care of, you'll want to make sure that every guest has seating that's both comfortable and optimal for eating a meal.
 A round dining table and chairs made from recycled plastic is an easy (and eco-friendly) way to seat a party.
 If you have more guests than the table can handle, or would like to make it a more casual affair, you can simply pull together a smattering of rocking chairs or Adirondack chairs.
-If you go for this route, just make sure to have some side tables on hand for resting burgers, beers and sodas.
+If you go for this route, just make sure to have some side tables on hand for resting burgers, beers, and sodas.

 After the meal has ended, the partakers—and especially, the grill master—will want to take a rest.
 There's no better spot for a post-BBQ afternoon nap than a teak chaise lounge (sorry, hammocks).